Master Your Interview: 25 Key Quantitative Aptitude Questions

 4. Count Your Seconds

 Employers expect candidates to complete quantitative aptitude tests in a fixed time frame.
-So, while solving aptitude questions see the time frame and manage accordingly to answer as many questions as you can.
+So, while solving quantitative aptitude questions see the time frame and manage accordingly to answer as many questions as you can.

 5. Check Your Accuracy